 3. Swipe right on every layer you want to select

 Don’t go crazy with your selections.
-Remember that everything you select will be moved together or grouped together, so make sure you haven’t gone overboard and select layers that you don’t need to.
+Remember that everything you select will be moved together or grouped together, so make sure you haven’t gone overboard and select layers you don’t need.
 If you do, we’ll talk about how to deselect them in the next step.